Terms and Conditions

 In these Terms:

-“Client” means the entity receiving services under the Statement of Work.
+“Customer” means the entity receiving services under the Statement of Work.

 “Services” means the professional services described in the Statement of Work.